chakeson/Reading-order/backend/README.md

 Add path for login to validate credentials.

+Add a put path for users to change their password.

 ## Installation
 Once you have cloned the repository you can install the dependencies with npm.